lordofhunger/rods-wallpapers/README.md

 **Each folder has a README showing off all the wallpapers.**
 Wallpapers are sorted into folders by theme, series, or aesthetic.
 There are currently **152 wallpapers** across **21 categories**.
-There are also 51 pictures of my cat, Denji, in the literally-just-pictures-of-my-cat folder.

 ---